gapotchenko/gnu-tk/README.md

 ```

 To simplify usage, GNU-TK automatically selects the most suitable GNU toolkit based on several factors.
-You can check the GNU toolkit selection and availability using `gnu-tk check` command:
+You can verify the GNU toolkit selection and availability using `gnu-tk check` command:

 ```
 GNU Toolkit Check